bigskysoftware/htmx/www/essays/template-fragments.md

   ChillTemplates.render("/contacts/detail.html", "contact", c);
 ```

-Or only the fragment of the template
+Or only the `archive-ui` fragment of the template

 ```java
   Contact c = getContact();